Siege of Hulst (1645)

-First stage:
+First stage

 Frederick commanded 4,500 infantry and 5 pieces of artillery to attack the east side of the city.
 When the Dutch forces reached the Eastern side of the city, they met a small Spanish force of 1,500 men.
 The Dutch started with several cannon shots which killed already 100 men.
 The Spanish were quickly approached by the Dutch forces.
 In 10 days, the Spanish lost 1,000 men and the Dutch lost 400 men.
-The Dutch now controlled the east side of the city.
+The British regiments repeatedly assaulted and took various positions until the Dutch controlled the east side of the city.

-Second stage:
+Second stage

 After Frederick heard about the success in the eastern Hulst he sent 1,000 cavalry reinforcements.
 He then attacked the center of the city.
 (The Spanish commander ordered the cavalry to rush toward Frederick himself.
 However, the cavalry was ambushed and nearly annihilated.)
 After 18 days of artillery fire, the Spanish commander finally surrendered.

 Aftermath

 The Dutch captured Hulst with minimum losses: 1,500 infantry and 100 cavalry.
-The Spanish losses were: 2,000 infantry and 225 cavalry.
+The Spanish losses were 2,000 infantry and 225 cavalry.